hashintel/hash/apps/hashdotai/blog/028_financial-simulation-toolbox.md

 We can use HASH’s analysis tool to understand which strategies are most effective at increasing the value of a portfolio.
 We can define metrics to count how many agents are using each strategy, and then graph the output.
 Our metrics count the number of agents coded a certain color, which allows us to graph the result.

-<iframe src="https://core.hash.ai/embed.html?project=%40hash%2Ffinancial-toolbox-example&amp;ref=main&amp;view=analysis&amp;tabs=analysis" width="1000" height="600" frameborder="0" scrolling="auto"></iframe>

-Our first plot graphs the prevalence of each of the strategies we have coded.
+The first plot in our [financial toolbox example simulation](https://hash.ai/@hash/financial-toolbox-example) graphs the prevalence of each of the strategies we have coded.
 We can run the simulation and see if, for example, changing the real interest rate affects which strategies win and are adopted more often.

 ### Total Assets

 Another way to use graphs to understand the simulation is to graph the total value of assets held by all the agents.
 We define a metric that sums the valuation of the portfolio for each agent, using the code we wrote earlier.

-<iframe src="https://core.hash.ai/embed.html?project=%40hash%2Ffinancial-toolbox-example&amp;ref=main&amp;view=analysis&amp;tabs=analysis" width="1000" height="600" frameborder="0" scrolling="auto"></iframe>

 We can graph the results over time to show how securities gradually increase in value exponentially.
 We can again adjust the parameter for the real interest rate to change the rate of exponential growth.
+This graph can again be found in the financial toolbox [example simulation](https://hash.ai/@hash/financial-toolbox-example).

 ### Value at Risk